-Raul Gallegos is Associate Director for Control Risks’ Global Risk Analysis in the Andean region, and an expert on Venezuela.
+Raul Gallegos is Director for Control Risks’ Global Risk Analysis in the Andean region, and an expert on Venezuela.
 He provides clients with a view of future economic, political and security risks and how they may impact businesses in the Andean region.

 Raul previously worked as a contributing analyst for the Economist Intelligence Unit, as a featured Latin America columnist for Bloomberg, and as a financial columnist for Thomson Reuters.
 For five years, Raul served as the Caracas-based oil correspondent for Dow Jones and the Wall Street Journal where he also covered OPEC meetings in Vienna.
 He led a team of journalists covering Wall Street for Institutional Investor in New York.
 He is the author of Crude Nation: How Oil Riches Ruined Venezuela (Potomac Books 2016).